 The ECG leads depicting the characteristic ST changes in STEMIs provide information about which coronary artery is most likely obstructed and the location of the infarction.
 They are less useful for localization in NSTEMIs.

-- Cardiac catheterization: This is considered the gold standard and should be performed as quickly as possible in case of STEMI.
+- Cardiac catheterization is considered the gold standard and should be performed as quickly as possible in the case of STEMI.

-- MRI cardioangiography: It serves as another means of detecting wall motion abnormalities and determining the size of infarction scars.
+- MRI cardioangiography may serve as another means of detecting wall motion abnormalities and determining the size of infarction scars.